lightbasenl/scaffold/README.md

 determined by their host header, which in turn is validated via `src/middleware.api.ts` that uses the configuration in `config/tenants.json`.
 It rewrites the requests with a `_tenants/[tenant]` prefix, which is also the reason for the structure in the `src/pages` directory.
-Error pages are all tenant specific, except for the `/412` error, which is served when an unknown tenant is encountered. `getStaticPageProps` requires the tenant parameter, which it uses to look up the required api url, so the api client can be injected in `_app.page.tsx`.
+Error pages are all tenant specific, except for the `/412` error, which is served when an unknown tenant is encountered. `getPageProps` requires the tenant parameter, which it uses to look up the required api url, so the api client can be injected in `_app.page.tsx`.